Dukat-Gul/SMS-PVS20R1/README.md

 Some References/Insight I used to get this done: https://blog.gruby.com/2020/04/28/monitoring-a-sunpower-solar-system.html

 Future - should the SMS-PVS20R1 unit fail.
 Have considered directly connecting the R485 plug into the Rpi4b and seeing if Yasdi2Mqtt project would help.
-As not sure if my setup is "older pre modbus (Yasdi) based RS485 PVS2 based monitor". https://github.com/pkwagner/yasdi2mqtt
+As not sure if the setup is "older pre modbus (Yasdi) based RS485 PVS2 based monitor". https://github.com/pkwagner/yasdi2mqtt